“People feel included when they are treated equitably and with respect.”

 The technology consultancy has D&I ingrained in the DNA of the organization which influences all aspects of its business, including its culture, policies, and decision making.
 Thoughtworks has a multi-pronged approach to D&I, with various initiatives to drive it across all its new functions, from recruiting, HR, training programs to marketing.
 Their initiative Vapasi assists experienced women developers who are looking to re-enter the wold of programming after a career break.
 The company is committed to being a safe and bias free space for women, and to being an ally to the LGTQIA community.

 Preserved in the Indian constitution is the prohibition of discrimination on the grounds of race, caste, religion, sex or place of birth, as well as the promotion of equal opportunity in public employment and protection from social injustice and exploitation.
 Due to its multi religious and multicultural nature, Indian workplaces are comprised of people from a wide range of faiths and identities.
 Across the country, major efforts are being made to protect the rights of women, the LGBTQ+ community, and the differently abled.

 Indian organizations are setting the standard of what it means to work in a diverse and inclusive environment.
 Providing opportunity and protection to a spectrum of identities is critical to fostering success and leadership.
-Inclusion in the workplace will continue to be an ever-present ideology.
+Thus, the power of Inclusion in the workplace will continue to be an ever-present ideology.
 And Indian enterprises are well on their way to building empowered, diverse, and inclusive workplaces.